AdobeDocs/commerce-marketplace/src/pages/guides/sellers/image-tips/index.md

 ---
-group: marketplace-sellers
-title: Image Tips
+title: Image tips
 ---

+# Image tips

 An image makes a powerful and lasting impression without a word.
 Images uploaded to your account help people learn about your products, and also represent your brand.
 Use only high-quality images for your personal, company, and extension profiles.
 The Magento logo appears as a placeholder in your personal, company, and extension profiles until you upload your images of your own.